sizovs/sizovs.github.io/_posts/2022-07-13-on-working-solo.md

 Today everybody is bashing their employers and teaching them how to live. **I don't think engineers really appreciate what they have.**

 - When working in a company, you can learn new tech and have fun **at no risk** while also enjoying a **high stable salary**.
 Companies are absorbing all risks and inefficiencies of our decisions.
-Not to mention marketing, sales, accounting, training...
+Not to mention marketing, sales, accounting, training budgets...

 - Because engineers don't have skin in the game, holy wars, never-ending tech debates, and engineering for the sake of engineering are so common.
 When you have skin in the game (or at least *try* to think like CEO), life forces you to be pragmatic.
 And punishes you when you're not.